-The compensation of Mr. García, our Senior Executive Vice President, CFO, CAO and Secretary, in 2008 was determined by the employment agreement we entered into with him on December 7, 2000 (the "García Employment Agreement") and after August 4, 2008, Mr. Garcia's compensation was determined by the amended and restated employment agreement ("Amended Agreement").
-The García Employment Agreement became effective on December 7, 2000 and has automatically renewed for successive one-year periods since December 7, 2005, and was amended and restated by the Amended Agreement.
+The compensation of Mr. García, our Senior Executive Vice President, CFO, CAO and Secretary, in 2009 was determined by the employment agreement we entered into with him on December 7, 2000 (the "García Employment Agreement") and after August 4, 2008, Mr. Garcia's compensation was determined by the amended and restated employment agreement ("Amended Agreement").
+The García Employment Agreement became effective on December 7, 2000 and was automatically renewed for successive one-year periods from December 7, 2005 until August 4, 2008, and was amended and restated by the Amended Agreement.
 The term of the Amended Agreement is for three years and will automatically renew for additional one-year periods, unless either party gives notice at least 60 days prior to the end of the then-current term.

 Base Salary.
-Mr. García's annual base salary was \$450,000 from March 2005 through March 31, 2008.
-On April 1, 2008, the Compensation Committee reviewed and increased Mr. García's base salary to \$520,000, effective April 1, 2008, based upon his overall performance and contributions to the Company.
 On August 4, 2008, pursuant to the Amended Agreement, Mr. García's annual base salary was increased to \$525,000.
 The base salary is subject to an annual review and may be increased from time to time as recommended by the CEO and approved by the Compensation Committee.
+The Compensation Committee did not increase Mr. García's base salary in 2009.

 Bonus.
-Under the Amended Agreement, Mr. García is eligible to receive an annual cash bonus upon the attainment of individual preestablished goals and the Company's performance goals, of no less than \$100,000 and no more than \$300,000 for each fiscal year completed during the term.
+Under the Amended Agreement, Mr. García is eligible to receive an annual cash bonus upon the attainment of individual pre-established goals and the Company's performance goals, of no less than \$100,000 and no more than \$300,000 for each fiscal year completed during the term.
 In the event that the Company is required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the Federal securities laws, Mr. García is required to reimburse the Company for the amount of any annual bonus or any other incentives paid to him based on the financial results that are materially restated downward.
-For the fiscal year ended December 31, 2008, Mr. García did not receive a discretionary or contractual bonus.
+For the fiscal year ended December 31, 2009, Mr. García received a discretionary bonus of \$100,000.